I was 1099’d: Employer Liability for Independent Contractors in the Service Sector

 It is important to keep in mind that signing a written independent contractor agreement does not make a person an independent contractor under the law.
 Instead, government agencies (such as the DLSE) and the courts will look at the interactions between the parties and the nature of the work performed to determine whether the relationship between the parties is actually an employer-employee relationship.
 If an independent contractor agreement contains provisions specifying the way in which the “contractor” is to perform the work under the contract and the means by which the contractor is to perform the work, the contract may itself be evidence of an employer-employee relationship.

-Which types of service sector employees are frequently misclassified as independent contractors?
+Service sector employees that are frequently misclassified

 Recently filed cases suggest that independent contractor misclassification is prevalent across the service sector.
 A few examples follow.